Home

 The U.S. began releasing coins for general circulation in 1793, but only copper half cents and cents were struck that year.
 Why were no silver or gold coins issued?

 The reason is because the law required the Mint Assayer and Chief Coiner to each post a $10,000 bond before handling precious metals.
-The men in those positions at that time, Albion Cox and Henry Voight respectively, were not wealthy men and could not post the bond, creating an impediment to the production of silver and gold coinage.
+The men in those positions at that time, Albion Cox and Henry Voigt, respectively, were not wealthy men and could not post the bond, creating an impediment to the production of silver and gold coinage.

 The U.S. half dollars of 1794 carried the Flowing Hair design.
 The Flowing Hair Half Dollar directly below, graded MS-61, was sold for $391,000 in September, 2007.
 It is among the finest known examples of this date.
 This design was used again in 1795, and also appeared on the half dime and silver dollar of those same years.

-Flowing Hair Half Dollar Specifications
+Flowing Hair Half Dollar photos

-Coin Photos courtesy of Ira & Larry Goldberg Coins & Collectibles, Inc., Beverly Hills, CA.
+Coin Photos courtesy of Ira & Larry Goldberg Coins & Collectibles, Inc., Beverly Hills, CA

 The early Mint was quite concerned about the national image as reflected in its coinage.
 Responding to criticism of the Flowing Hair design, the Draped Bust type was introduced in 1796 and continued into 1797.
 The reverse featured a thin eagle perched on a cloud, surrounded by a wreath.
+No half dollars were coined from 1798-1800.
+When production resumed in 1801, the Draped Bust obverse was retained, but the reverse depicted a much stronger, "heraldic" eagle.

 In 1807, the Capped Bust style was adopted.
 Liberty wore a "freedman's cap", an ancient Roman symbol signifying new-found emancipation for its owner.
 Capped Bust Half Dollars continued until 1839, with some modifications along the way.